 Electromagnetic Full-Wave Inversion Based on Physics-Driven Artificial Neural NetworksElectromagnetic full-wave inversion essentially maps the measured field dataset to the scatterer model parameter set.
 However, the inherent nonlinear relationship between the field data and model parameters necessitates iterative processes during inversion, leading to significant computational demands.
 The use of artificial neural networks can significantly reduce the computational costs by learning and storing the partial or complete nonlinear relationship between the field data and scatterer model parameters during the offline training phase, thus enabling instantaneous inversion during the online prediction phase.
 Typically, the neural network is trained using the big data from the field data space, model parameter space, or mapping space.
 As a result, the neural network operates as a purely data-driven black box, ignoring the domain knowledge of electromagnetic scattering hidden behind the training data, which complicates its interpretability and predictability.
 A physics-driven artificial neural network incorporates established domain knowledge into its architecture or training process.
 This incorporation not only enhances the network's interpretability and predictability but also reduces the amount of training data and associated costs.
 For example, Green's functions, which are explicitly known in the integral equations that describe electromagnetic scattering, can be directly embedded into the network.
 This embedding not only makes the network structure more consistent with the scattering physical mechanism but also avoids redundant learning during training.
 Utilizing the differential operators of a neural network to represent the differential relationship between two physical variables in the Helmholtz equation is equivalent to mandatorily imposing known prior information in the training.
 Regularizing the network’s loss function with known scattering equations, such as integral equations or the Helmholtz equation, can expedite training convergence and enhance the network's adaptability.
 In light of these considerations, we are pursuing the following research directions:

-Subsurface Electromagnetic Imaging And Deep Earth Resource ExplorationElectromagnetic wave propagation has obviously different characteristics in different frequency regimes.
-In the high-frequency band, when the wavelength is much less than the concerned scale, the electromagnetic field shows high oscillation, and thus, the wave phenomenon dominates.
-In this situation, the targets can dramatically alter the wave direction, polarization, amplitude, phase, etc. via reflection, penetration, diffraction, interference, scattering, etc. The subsurface electromagnetic detection utilizes these wave parameter changes to infer the target parameters.
-For example, the reverse time migration obtains the target images by correlating the incident wave and the reflected wave in the timestamp of the target space position.
-The linear sampling method obtains the subsurface target images by converting the near-field electromagnetic field data recorded at the receiver array into the far-field spherically symmetric wave radiated by the fictitious focal source in the imaging domain.
-A more rigorous method, the full-wave inversion, can simultaneously obtain the subsurface target images and dielectric parameters by strictly solving the electromagnetic scattering equations.
-In the low-frequency band, when the wavelength is much larger than the concerned scale, it is a completely different story.
-The electromagnetic field exhibits an obvious diffusive phenomenon.
-In this situation, the skin depth becomes large and the electromagnetic field is always used to explore the anomalies e.g. metallic orebodies, buried in the deep Earth region.
-Meanwhile, due to the loss of the wave property and the weak changes of the field amplitude and phase caused by the anomalies, ordinary imaging methods such as reverse time migration and linear sampling fail.
-The distribution of the underground resistivity is usually retrieved by full-wave inversion based on either the integral-equation forward solver or the differential-equation forward solver with absorbing boundary conditions.
+Subsurface Electromagnetic Imaging And Deep Earth Resource ExplorationElectromagnetic wave propagation displays unique characteristics across different frequency ranges.
+In the high-frequency band, where the wavelength is considerably smaller than the relevant scale, the electromagnetic field exhibits pronounced oscillations, highlighting wave phenomena.
+In these situations, targets can significantly alter the wave's direction, polarization, amplitude, and phase through mechanisms such as reflection, penetration, diffraction, interference, and scattering.
+Subsurface electromagnetic detection utilizes these changes in wave parameters to infer target characteristics.
+For example, reverse time migration creates target images by correlating incident and reflected waves at the temporal point corresponding to the target's spatial position.
+The linear sampling method generates subsurface target images by converting near-field electromagnetic data, recorded at the receiver array, into far-field spherically symmetric waves emitted by a hypothetical focal source within the imaging domain.
+A more rigorous approach, full-wave inversion, can simultaneously derive subsurface target images and dielectric parameters by strictly solving the electromagnetic scattering equations.
+In the low-frequency band, where the wavelength far exceeds the scale of interest, the system's behavior changes significantly.
+The electromagnetic field exhibits a distinct diffusive phenomenon.
+Under these conditions, the skin depth increases significantly, and the electromagnetic field is often used to explore anomalies, such as metallic orebodies, buried in the deep-Earth region.
+However, due to the loss of the wave property and the weak variations in field amplitude and phase caused by these anomalies, conventional imaging techniques, like reverse time migration and linear sampling, become ineffective.
+As a result, the distribution of the underground resistivity is typically retrieved through full-wave inversion, based on either an integral-equation forward solver or a differential-equation forward solver with absorbing boundary conditions.

 |